abiosbug/Jilted/README.md

 Whilst the Jilted has alread a best-in-class avoidance system in place, I reworked the resolution of the rangefinders to have 15 unique zones of detection next to the central distance rangefinder.
 The motivation was to have some kind of radar display that would show which zone is triggered when the avoidance kicks in.
 I also added a counter that counts every avoidance the script has done.
 When AAS is off, you'll have a basic cross on the radar.
 With AAS enabled, all 15 zones are reporting back to the display in 9 groups.

 ### Compass
-The amazing people of the Collaborative Yolol Learning Open Network have created a [compass module][1], see for yourself what this OP thing can do!
+The amazing people of the Collaborative Yolol Learning Open Network have created a [compass module][co-gl], see for yourself what this OP thing can do!

 ### Status screen
 A text panel showing you if you're in SafeZone, whether you can place a station, the amount of durability errors if any and your current ship strength factor.
 Another text panel with your estimated Time Left values for Propellant and Fuel

 ### 30 Waypoint System
-Any navigation feature works better when you can select and store waypoints without having to use the U tool, so I added the 30 waypoint system from [Archeageo][2]
+Any navigation feature works better when you can select and store waypoints without having to use the U tool, so I added the [30 waypoint system][wp-gh] from [Archeageo][ae-gh]

 ### Autopilot and Navigation
 Select a stored waypoint, hit the button and watch the ship align itself and take off on its own.
 Will constantly check it's heading along the way and correct when needed.
 Still in it's early development as the alignment feature is currently very slow.
 Displays Deltas and opening/closing angles as well.
 Using the compass first to align yourself manually and only then hitting the button works best for now.
-Uses the excellent [NAVCAS setup][3] for the navigation part (NAV)
+Uses the excellent [NAVCAS setup][fi-gh] for the navigation part (NAV)

 ### Pilot Presence Detection
 When using automated lasers, you don't want to risk being caught by one so a rangefinder pointed at the pilot works wonders.
 Leave the seat and the lasers turn off, that's all it does.
 Ofcourse you can add functionality as you see fit.
 Includes an override button so you can still risk it if needed, eg. when testing your new Laser Dance script.